HE Recruitment and Admissions Policy

 5. Responsibilities

-- 5.1.
+5.1.
 BAJ Admissions are the first point of contact for students wishing to apply to study an undergraduate/degree course at BAJ.
-The Head of Academy for Higher Education at BAJ has overall responsibility for overseeing student admission on undergraduate/degree courses.
+The Head of Curriculum of Higher Education at BAJ has overall responsibility for overseeing student admission on undergraduate/degree courses.

 6. Risk analysis